Edge-Minimum Saturated k-Planar Drawings: Introduction

 In order to determine the sparsest $k$-planar $\Gamma_X$-saturated drawings for restrictions in $X$, we introduce in \cref{sec:lower-bounds-general} the concept of \emph{filled} drawings in general monotone drawing styles and give lower bounds on the number of edges in these.
 Using the lower bounds for filled drawings and constructing particularly sparse $\Gamma_X$-saturated drawings, we then give in \cref{sec:exact-bounds} the precise answer for all $X \subseteq \{\Self,\Inc,\Multi\}$ and for the branching style, i.e., $X = \{\Self,\Inc,\Multi,\Homoto\}$, leaving open only a few cases for $k \in \{4,5,6\}$.
-Our results are summarized in \cref{tab:results} and formalized in \cref{thm:results}.
-Finally, in \cref{sec:conclusions} we discuss where our approaches fail when $\Homoto \in X$ but $X \neq \{\Self,\Inc,\Multi,\Homoto\}$.
+Our results for multigraphs are summarized in \cref{tab:results} and formalized in \cref{thm:results}.
+In \cref{sec:simplegraphs} we discuss saturated drawings of simple graphs instead of multigraphs.
+Finally, in \cref{sec:conclusions} we discuss further extensions.